 - Control over ambient conditions

 - Access to natural light and fresh air

 - Adding to an individual’s sense of ease

 - Understanding our place in the wider world

 - Caring for the environment

 Salutogenic principles in Charlotte Findlater designs.

-My designs adhere to Salutogenic principles.
-It’s my explicit mission to place human well-being at the centre of every design.
-In the process, I focus on:
+Our designs adhere to Salutogenic principles.
+It’s our explicit mission to place human well-being at the centre of every design.
+In the process, we focus on:

 - natural light

 Salutogenic design origins